 Akira Kurosawa has built an impressive filmography of well written, well directed classics, but Ran just didn’t connect with me.
 There is a staggering difference in characterization and attention to detail between Ran and something like Seven Samurai (1954).
 If you’re an avid Kurosawa-fan, this is one of his more recent epics that cinephiles will know.
 As far as important landmarks in cinema go, though, I’d suggest passing on this unless you’ve got a humongous interest in Japanese cinema.
 Its set-pieces, sense of humor, and overall direction have not stood the test of time, in my opinion.

 SUMMARY & RECOMMENDATION: Kurosawa directs vintage political turmoil and historical drama with great location-shooting, ambitious set-pieces, and lush costume-design.

 — However… while many characters are colorful and interesting, many are not, and some are even quite irritating.
 The pacing is slower than hell, the music is lacking, and the overall direction is bland.

-—> ON THE FENCE: See it if you’re a hardcore Kurosawa or Japanese cinema-fan, but there’s nothing much here for casual film-goers nor much artistic innovation warranting sitting through a nearly three-hour film.
+—> ON THE FENCE: See it if you’re a hardcore Kurosawa or Japanese cinema fan, but there’s nothing here for casual film-goers nor much artistic innovation that warrants sitting through a nearly three-hour film.

 ?
 Remember the good old days when you could just decapitate people who fucked you over?